wrist mechanics online course featured image

 • The lead wrist directly affects the clubface’s position, influencing the accuracy and quality of all golf shots, from chipping and pitching to full swing drives.

 • The HackMotion wrist sensor is the only tool that helps train wrist movement, offering real-time feedback to improve your wrist action throughout the swing.
+It’s like having a coach with you at the driving range.

 Important Wrist Related Definitions